 TJ’s Restaurant, Paignton

 An almost hidden gem in Paignton is TJ’s Restaurant.
 Tucked away above the harbour, TJ’s boasts spectacular views across the harbour.
 With its outside terrace, you can enjoy this stunning view for the duration of your meal.
-They serve fresh, made to order, fresh fish from Brixham Market and high-quality succulent meats.
+They serve fresh, made-to-order fish from Brixham Market and high-quality succulent meats.
 The menu is extensive and is sure to have something for everyone.

 Whilst the SWCP is very well way-marked, it is always a good idea to carry a map and a guidebook with you.
 Whichever section or combination you choose to walk, we can provide a map and a guidebook which will be included in your personalised information pack.